-ITDP Indonesia, under the UK PACT EUM 124 Project, conducted 3-day Focus Group Discussions with vulnerable groups.
-It aims to mainstreaming GESI aspects through participatory planning for scaling up Transjakarta E-Bus implementation.
+ITDP Indonesia in collaboration with UK PACT conducted 3-day Focus Group Discussions with vulnerable groups.
+It aims to mainstream GESI aspects through participatory planning for scaling up Transjakarta E-Bus implementation.

-ITDP Indonesia is currently working to support the implementation of the UK PACT project on “Building Capacity and Action Plan to Scale Up Transjakarta E-Buses”.
+ITDP Indonesia is in collaboration with the UK PACT project on “Building Capacity and Action Plan to Scale Up Transjakarta E-Buses”.
 The project aims to achieve 100% Transjakarta fleet electrification by 2030.
 One output of the project is to incorporate Gender Equity and Social Inclusion (GESI) issues as an input for the universal fleet design for E-bus, as well as its passenger information system.

 In September 2021, ITDP Indonesia conducted a 3-day Focus Group Discussions (FGD) with three different participant groups, including People With Disabilities (PwDs), children, and women.
 The FGD aims to discuss the specific needs of Transjakarta E-Bus users, identifying the hindrance and obstacle that users have while using Transjakarta, as well as gathering input and recommendation regarding the fleet design and passenger information system from the participants.